Amrit-Raj-Nits/INTERN-PROJECT-2020/README.md

 4. TableUpdateVariables.java
 5. POM.XML - Dependencies list of maven and build specifications

+uses JDK - 9.0 for Compiling the code. all the maven dependencies are up-to date as on 4th June, 2020.

 ABOUT THE UPLOADED DOCUMENTS : -

 1. The document can directly be downloaded and opened using eclipse.
 After that, one can build it and generate the jar files.